 Brown is a strongly grounding, Earthy color.
 It aids in emotional stability, balance, and building trust.
 Some Witches also use brown for manifestation magic and connecting with the realm of animals.

 Half-way between the two colors, burgundy tempers the passion of red with the practicality of brown.
-Use burgundy for magic related to determination, strength, and personal power.
+Use burgundy for magick related to determination, strength, and personal power.
 Burgundy resonates with the blood, and helps in grounding and bringing your passions to fruition.

 Silver is associated with the Moon, psychic receptivity, dreaming, love, rest and healing.
 On a Wiccan altar, a silver candle is often used to represent the Goddess.